Conventional Commits

 Real Talk

-Conventional Commits is a specification for structured commit messages using a type(scope): description format.
-Types include feat, fix, chore, docs, style, refactor, perf, test.
-Breaking changes are marked with ! or a BREAKING CHANGE footer.
-Enables automated versioning and changelog generation.
+Conventional Commits is a specification for structured commit messages following the format type(scope): description.
+Types include feat (new feature → minor version), fix (bug fix → patch version), and others (chore, docs, refactor, test, ci).
+Breaking changes are indicated by ! after the type or a BREAKING CHANGE: footer.
+Tools like commitlint enforce the format, while semantic-release and changesets use it for automated versioning and changelog generation.

 Show Me The Code